 Morning: Start at the Great Buddha

 Begin at Kotoku-in Temple before the biggest crowds build up.
 This is the most parent-friendly first stop because it is flat, easy to understand, and exciting for children right away.
-The giant Buddha feels impressive even to younger kids, and older children often enjoy stepping inside it for a small extra fee.
+The giant Buddha feels impressive even to younger kids, and older children may enjoy stepping inside it for a small extra fee.

 Late Morning to Lunch: Komachi Street

 After the Great Buddha, move toward Komachi Street for snacks and lunch.
 This is the easiest place to reset the day.
-Kids can try sweets or simple snacks, and parents have a much better chance of finding a low-stress meal than near smaller temple areas.
-Knowing a few reliable Kamakura restaurants in advance can also help ensure you find a family-friendly spot without a long wait.
+Kids can try sweets or simple snacks, and parents have a better chance of finding a low-stress meal than near smaller temple areas.

 Afternoon: Choose One of These, Not Both

-• Option A: Tsurugaoka Hachimangu.
+- Option A: Tsurugaoka Hachimangu.
 Choose this if your kids still have energy and you want one more classic Kamakura sight.
 The approach is easy, but the final staircase means you should be ready to park the stroller and carry your child if needed.

 Parent tip: Kamakura goes better when you keep the afternoon flexible.
 A family day trip usually feels more successful when you finish one main cultural stop well rather than forcing too many attractions into the same day.